mauricio-b-mossi/Notes/JavaScript/TheEventLoop.md

 In this case, when the button is clicked, the browser pushed the `onClick` callback to the queue.
 The event loop, when the call stack is empty goes to the queue, and pushes the `onClick` callback to the call stack to execute.
-It executes the code sequentially, it even enters the Promise, as the promise is run synchronously, but once it reaches the `setTimeout` is delegates the timeout to the Web APIs.
+It executes the code sequentially, it even enters the Promise, as the promise is run synchronously, but once it reaches the `setTimeout`, it delegates the timeout to the Web APIs.
 The code beneath the `await delay(3000)` is not called because the `await` waits for the execution to finish, or put simply queues a callback, to call the rest of the funciton when delay is fulfilled.
 Basically this:
 ```javascript